-    Attendees of the events got to meet local law enforcement officers, learn the most advanced ways to watch neighborhoods from behind window blinds, practiced calling and texting 911 while driving, and discovered ways to make interactions with criminals more efficient.
+Attendees of the events got to meet all seven New Orleans Police Department officers, learn the most advanced ways to watch neighborhoods from behind window blinds, practice calling and texting 911 while driving, claim DIY NOPD Kits, and discover ways to make interactions with criminals more efficient.

 Deputy Superintendent Alfred Bloom of the New Orleans Police Department said that not only is the community getting involved with first responders and criminals who they may one day meet again but also noted this is a great way to build better relationships.